Dominique216/Dominique216/README.md

 - 🌱 I'm a coding bootcamp student looking to enter the field of software development

-- 🎯 Checkout my repos to some of the projects I've created during my journey
+- 🎯 Checkout my repos to see some of the projects I've created during my journey

 - 📍 I'm currently open to entry level software/javascript developer roles